 Getting Started with MX

-- Start with structured data - Add Schema.org markup to your most important pages
+- Start with structured data - Add Schema.org markup to your most important pages so machines can find and understand what the entities are

 - Make implicit explicit - Review forms, buttons, navigation for hidden assumptions